Evan Lambert, PGA

 Why are you so passionate about teaching?

 I truly believe I was born to teach.
 I spent 5.5 years in the Ledyard Public School District, teaching Pre-K through 6th grade as well as high school and everything I learned in my undergraduate and public school career has brought me here, to NPI and junior golf specifically.
 There is nothing more satisfying than to see a student succeed, grow, flourish, and overcome obstacles.
-I am so focused everyday on how can I best share my passion for golf and help my students be the best they can be.
+I am so focused everyday on how I can best share my passion for golf and help my students be the best they can be.